 On the Decision to Spay or Neuter

 New dog owners in the United States are often routinely advised to spay or neuter their dog.
 But this is actually quite a complicated decision that should be evaluated for your own individual situation.

 Spay/Neuter is usually the first opinion you’ll hear from many sources for a dog showing early or sudden signs of aggression or dominance.
 However, the actual science on this topic does not support this bit of ‘common knowledge’.
 And if the onset of this behavior was sudden, you are best advised to have him/her evaluated for any medical conditions or injuries that could be a cause of the change in behavior.

+There are many risk/benefit factors to consider in each dog’s case.
 If you’re training at Oriole, chances are you’re interested in participating in dog sports.
-If you do decide that spay/neuter is the best choice for your household, you may want to consider the effect it will have on your dog’s athletic potential and be mindful in your choice of the dog’s age at which the procedure should be done.
+If you do decide that spay/neuter is the best choice for your household (as it often is), you may want to consider the effect it will have on your dog’s athletic potential and be mindful in your choice of the dog’s age at which the procedure should be done.

 On Creating Trust and Attitude When Training

 “Little Yellow Rowboats“.
 Many of the sports we participate in require attitude and confidence on the dog’s part in order to produce the drive to please and excel.
 This article demonstrates the importance of creating a training relationship in which the dog trusts that he knows exactly how to delight you.

 On Learning Theory